-The Southern California Bight 2018 Regional Monitoring Program has completed a study that found that an alternative, virus-based method for tracking fecal contamination be used as an effective complement for established Enterococcus bacteria-based methods.
+The Southern California Bight 2018 Regional Monitoring Program has completed a study that found that an alternative, virus-based method for tracking fecal contamination can be used as an effective complement for established Enterococcus bacteria-based methods.

 The method comparison study, described in an article published in November by the journal Water Research, involved testing water quality at 12 Southern California beaches using a commonly used Enterococcus method alongside a newer alternative method that uses coliphage viruses to detect fecal contamination.

 The study, conducted as part of Bight ’18 and led by SCCWRP, was motivated by recent efforts by the U.S. Environmental Protection Agency to develop regulatory thresholds for coliphage that will define for water-quality managers the levels at which coliphage contamination becomes indicative of a health threat to swimmers and others who enter recreational waters.

 Coliphage, which is a virus that infects some fecal bacteria, more closely mimics the viral pathogens that sicken humans, underscoring the value of developing coliphage as a viral contamination indicator complementing Enterococcus and other bacteria indicators.

 Human health thresholds for Enterococcus-based monitoring have been in place for more than two decades.
 In 2018, the EPA released an approved coliphage-based method for quantifying fecal contamination at beaches and other recreational water bodies.

 In advance of the EPA’s possible release of coliphage thresholds, the Bight ’18 monitoring program tested the new coliphage method’s utility side by side with a decades-old Enterococcus testing method.
 The study’s goal was to evaluate the efficacy of routine monitoring of Southern California beaches using coliphage as an indicator for the presence of fecal contamination.